Kiumb1223/MyTrainer-Kiumb/Readme.md

 - [ ] change the weight of edge

-  I can encode the some info of graph structure into the embeddings
+  I can encode the some info of graph structure into the embeddings(maybe cant be so sufficient)

+- [ ] Design more suitable track management ,like the lifespan of active tracks

-## 4. Experimental Record
+## 4. Experimental Record [Technique & Hyperparameters]

-The quantitative results of the vanilla model  (the same results in [Sec.1](#1.
+The quantitative results of the vanilla model  (the same results in [[Sec 1]](#1.
 Brief  Introduction about My Model), just repeat one more time and add some curves which can reflect something):

 | Validation set  | HOTA  | DetA  | AssA  | IDF1  |  IDR  |  IDP  | MOTA  | MOTP  |
 | :-------------: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |